kuzzleio/documentation/src/core/1/guides/essentials/ssl-support/index.md

 First of all you need to obtain an SSL certificate for a domain.
 There are two ways to do this:
   - obtain a self-signed certificate (development only)
-  - obtain a certificate recognized by a certification authority
+  - obtain a certificate issued by a certification authority

 To obtain a self-signed certificate, you can follow the instructions given here: [https://www.selfsignedcertificate.com/](https://www.selfsignedcertificate.com/)

-To obtain a recognized certificate, you can use Let's Encrypt: [https://certbot.eff.org/](https://certbot.eff.org)
+To obtain a certificate from a third-party authority, you can use Let's Encrypt: [https://certbot.eff.org/](https://certbot.eff.org)

 No matter how you get your certificate, at the end you must have two files: a `.crt` and a `.key`.